asherikov/ariles/README.md

   which may be uninitialized. `ariles` automatically adds `is_null` flag for each of such variables in configuration files.

+- Configuration file readers are defined as aggregate visitors that sequentially do the following: (1) reset values to defaults, (2) read values, (3) finalize values.
+In some cases you may want to skip (1) and (3), which can be achieved by using `ns_ros2param::Reader` (pick desired reader namespace) directly or defining your own aggregate visitor.
+It would be necessary when reading data from multiple partially initialized sources to avoid resets.

 <a name="related"></a>
 Related software